 Railway: Nearest stations are Bedford (north to Leicester or south to London St. Pancras and Brighton) or Biggleswade and Sandy (north to Peterborough or York and south to London Kings Cross.)
 Timetables: www.nationalrail.co.uk/

-Buses Stagecoach have two main services through Cople, 73 and 74.
+Grant Palmer have three bus services through Cople, 73, 74 and 27.
 These are mainly day time services only and much less frequent on Sundays.